 - The SRC service is not limited to recording the prime DN of the telephone; however, the configuration/programming of the CRE may introduce this restriction. - MBG servers with SRC service can be clustered to provide resiliency, load balancing, and scalability.
-For information about resilient SRC service, see the Clustering section. - Indirect call recording is supported on 5300-series IP Phones using the MiNet protocol, MiVoice Business ICPs with MiVoice Business release 5.0 SP1 or later, and a range of Call Recording Equipment (CRE). - If your deployment includes a variety of set types, you can implement Indirect Call Recording for the 5300-series sets and Direct Call Recording for all other sets. - An SRC license is required for each recorded call.
+For information about resilient SRC service, see the Clustering section. - Indirect call recording is supported on 5300-series and the 6900-series IP Phones using the MiNet protocol, MiVoice Business ICPs with MiVoice Business release 5.0 SP1 or later, and a range of Call Recording Equipment (CRE). - If your deployment includes a variety of set types, you can implement Indirect Call Recording for the 5300-series sets and the 6900-series sets and Direct Call Recording for all other sets. - An SRC license is required for each recorded call.
 So if you anticipate the need to record 20 calls simultaneously, you must purchase at least 20 SRC licenses.
 In most circumstances, you will not require an SRC license for every set.